counteractive/incident-response-plan-template/during.md

 1. Review the incident file at {{INCIDENT_FILE_LOCATION}} using the [incident name](#name-the-incident)
 1. Review applicable [playbooks](#playbooks).
 1. Review the [Response Resource List](#reference-response-resource-list)).
 1. Consider which attacker tactics are in play in this incident.
-Use MITRE's [ATT&CK](https://attack.mitre.org/wiki/Main_Page) list (_i.e._, Persistence, Privilege Escalation, Defense Evasion, Credential Access, Discovery, Lateral Movement, Execution, Collection, Exfiltration, and Command and Control), or similar framework.
+Use the MITRE [ATT&CK](https://attack.mitre.org/wiki/Main_Page) list (_i.e._, Persistence, Privilege Escalation, Defense Evasion, Credential Access, Discovery, Lateral Movement, Execution, Collection, Exfiltration, and Command and Control), or similar framework.
 1. Develop remediations for each tactic in play, as feasible given existing tools and resources.
 Consider remediations to [Protect](#protect), [Detect](#detect), [Contain](#contain), and [Eradicate](#eradicate) each attacker behavior.
 1. Prioritize based on [timing strategy](#choose-remediation-timing), impact, and urgency.
 1. Document in incident file.